Timmmm/timmmm.github.io/curl-vulnerabilities-rust/index.md

 >
 > Of course that leaves a share of problems that could’ve been avoided if we used another language.
 Buffer overflows, double frees and out of boundary reads etc, but the bulk of our security problems has not happened due to curl being written in C.

 Three years later news arrived that [some Rust code would be used in cURL](https://www.abetterinternet.org/post/memory-safe-curl/), though only as an optional HTTP backend - [it isn't a full rewrite](https://daniel.haxx.se/blog/2020/10/09/rust-in-curl-with-hyper/).
-This news reignited the discussion ([Reddit](https://www.reddit.com/r/rust/comments/j7yegb/memory_safe_curl_for_a_more_secure_internet/g88t6yi/), [Hacker News](https://news.ycombinator.com/item?id=24729218)), and it seems that some people are still under the impression that it is possible to write memory-safe C, and based on the above quotes that *cURL is memory safe C!*
+This news reignited the discussion ([Reddit](https://www.reddit.com/r/rust/comments/j7yegb/memory_safe_curl_for_a_more_secure_internet/g88t6yi/), [Hacker News](https://news.ycombinator.com/item?id=24729218)).
+It seems that some people are still under the impression that it is possible to write memory-safe C, and based on the above quote that *cURL is memory safe C!*

 **Is this true?
 Are the majority of cURL's security vulnerabilities logic mistakes?**

 It's easy to find out.
 The cURL authors have [a great list of (known) cURL security vulnerabilities](https://curl.haxx.se/docs/security.html).
-It is immediately obvious that no, cURL has plenty of memory safety bugs.
+If you skim it it becomes immediately obvious that no, cURL has plenty of memory safety bugs.
 Since there's a nice list with great descriptions of each bug it seems like a nice opportunity to measure how many bugs Rust would have prevented.

 I think "how many historical bugs would this have prevented" is a really good way of judging a programming language or feature.
 For example [this great study](https://ieeexplore.ieee.org/abstract/document/7985711) shows that using Typescript would have prevented approximately 15% of all bugs that you find in typical Javascript code.
-It's hard to argue against static types with that evidence.
+It's hard to argue against static types with evidence like that.

 I went through the entire list of cURL security issues, and categorised all of the bugs, together with whether or not I think Rust would have prevented them.
 I did not look at the code for all of them (e.g. if it says "buffer overflow" then it's pretty clear Rust would prevent it), so take these results with a small pinch of salt.
 Corrections welcome!